NUAA-WatchDog/linux-elf-binary-signer/README.md

 $ sudo apt install libssl-dev openssl
 ```

-To check the result of signing, you also need following tools.
-But it is not necessary for the signing program.
+To check the signature result, you also need *binutils*.
+But it is not necessary for running the program.

 ```console
 $ sudo apt install binutils
 ```

-Then, build the tool through `make` command:
+Then, build the tool by `make`:

 ```console
 $ make